 Imagine your happy place

-To help take control of the wandering mind that keeps so many of us up at night, acupuncturist Kerry Jenni of Montpelier, Vermont recommends imagining your happy place.
+To help take control of the wandering mind that keeps so many of us up at night, acupuncturist Kerry Jenni of Montpelier and Williston, Vermont recommends imagining your happy place.

 “Let’s say it’s a beach,” says Jenni.
 “Engage each of your senses into that place.
 What does the air taste like?
 The sound of each wave crashing?
 The sight of every bubble on the wave?
 The feel of each grain of sand between your toes?
 The more details the better.
 Before you know it, you’ll be drifting off to sleep with the lullaby of waves.”

 For people who can fall asleep but have trouble staying asleep, Jacksonville, Florida acupuncturist Kendra Lay recommends protein.